ndrwmlnk/ffmpeg/README.md

 `ffmpeg -ss 5 -t 3 -i video.mp4 -vf "fps=10,scale=320:-2" -loop -1 video.gif`  # trim from 5th second of the video + 3 seconds, 10 FPS, scale to 320 width, keep height even, infinite loop

-`convert -loop 0 video.gif video_inf.gif`  # after ffmpeg some gif files stop in web-browsers after the first loop, "convert" solves this issue ([source](https://superuser.com/questions/159212/how-do-i-make-an-existing-animated-gif-loop-repeatedly))
+`convert -loop 0 video.gif video_inf.gif`  # some gifs stop in web browsers at the end of the first loop. "convert" solves this problem and makes them run in an endless loop ([source](https://superuser.com/questions/159212/how-do-i-make-an-existing-animated-gif-loop-repeatedly))

 ## Apply an ffmpeg command to all .mov files in a directory ([source](https://stackoverflow.com/questions/5784661/how-do-you-convert-an-entire-directory-with-ffmpeg))
 `for i in *.mov; do ffmpeg -i "$i" -vf  "setpts=0.5*PTS" "${i%.*}.mp4"; done`